The 2026 Innovation Fellowship

 Eligibility

-Possess a high school diploma, GED, or High School Equivalency (HSE)
+Have a high school diploma, GED, or High School Equivalency (HSE)

 Authorized to work in the United States

-Candidates must meet age, location, income, and educational eligibility requirements.
+Meet age, location, income, and educational eligibility requirements.

 Frequently Asked Questions